 Hashtag: A descriptor or label preceded by the pound (#) sign that helps others easily find content related to that word or phrase.
 Facebook, Twitter, and Instagram, for example, allow users to look up and click through hashtags to find other users’ content that are also listed (tagged) with that hashtag.

-Houseparty (app): A video chat app quite popular among teens.
-You can add friends based on the phone numbers you have stored in your contacts list, or search for their usernames.
-Once you open the app, you can join “rooms” (chats) with other friends who are currently using the app.
+Houseparty (app): A video chat app (defunct as of October 2021) that gained popularity during the COVID-19 pandemic.
+You were able to add friends based on the phone numbers stored in your contacts list, or search for their usernames.
+Once you open the app, you could join “rooms” (chats) with other friends who were currently using the app.

 Instant Messaging: The act of real-time messages sent and received between two or more people over a network such as the Internet.
 This can occur through software such as WeChat, WhatsApp, Snapchat, Viber, and Facebook Messenger.